qasimkhalid/SBEO/MIRO Evaluation.md

 Deprecated classes will be labelled as obsolete with a proper annotation property.

 3. **Versioning policy (MUST)**
-The IoMusT ontology adopts sequence-based identifiers for its versions with a major number and a minor number, separated by a dot.
+The SBEO adopts sequence-based identifiers for its versions with a major number and a minor number, separated by a dot.
 A novel release featuring only small changes will cause a switch of the minor number, while relevant and/or structural changes affects also the major number.

 ## G. Quality assurance
 1. **Testing (MUST)**
 Tests have been made by checking competency questions and formal requirements in the presentation paper.
-Once published, it will be available [here]().
+Once published, it will be available [here](https://github.com/qasimkhalid/SBEO).

 2. **Evaluation (MUST)**
-Metrics, and discussions over IoMust ontology evaluation have been discussed in the presentation paper.
+Metrics, and discussions over SBEO evaluation have been discussed in the [description document](https://github.com/qasimkhalid/SBEO/blob/master/Documentation/sbeo_Description.pdf).

 3. **Examples of use (MUST)**
-At the moment, there is only one theoretical example of usage in the [description document](https://github.com/qasimkhalid/SBEO/blob/master/Documentation/sbeo_Description.pdf).
+At the moment, there is only one theoretical [example](https://github.com/qasimkhalid/SBEO/blob/master/Examples/SmallOfficeSpace/sbeo_Instantiation_smallOfficeSpace.owl) of usage in the [description document](https://github.com/qasimkhalid/SBEO/blob/master/Documentation/sbeo_Description.pdf).

 4. **Institutional endorsement (OPTIONAL)**
 None